hyperledger/aries-rfcs/README.md

 Status => PROPOSED

-* To get an RFC __accepted__ or merged, [build consensus](#how-to-get-an-RFC-accepted) for your RFC on [Rocket Chat](http://chat.hyperledger.org/#aries) and in community meetings.
+* To get an RFC __accepted__ or merged, [build consensus](#how-to-get-an-RFC-accepted) for your RFC on [chat](https://chat.hyperledger.org/channel/aries) and in community meetings.
 RFCs are merged as soon as the community thinks they reasonably embody an idea worth standardizing.
 An accepted RFC is incubating on a standards track.
 Status => ACCEPTED

 * To get an RFC __adopted__, [socialize and implement](#how-to-get-a-hipe-adopted).
 Once a RFC has momentum, it is formally given the "adopted" status.
 This happens